 Or it could just be that you need to pay a little bit more attention to what and how much you’re eating.

 It’s fine if you don’t gain any weight in the first trimester.
 In fact, the growing baby is so tiny that is has minimal calorie needs.
 Lack of weight gain at this stage won’t affect the baby.
 As you get into the second trimester, weight gain should become steadier.
 Your calorie needs increase and so do the nutritional needs of your baby.

-To help ensure that you are gaining enough weight throughout your pregnancy, and in a healthy way, check out my top 5 tips below:
+To help ensure that you are gaining enough weight throughout your pregnancy, and in a healthy way, here are my top 5 tips:

 If you’re having a tough time keeping food down, or if you have a small appetite, make sure every bite counts!
 That means, you want to get the most calories, vitamins and minerals in the foods you choose.
 Nutritious calorie-dense foods include nuts, seeds, avocado, eggs, full fat dairy foods like yogurt, milk and cheese, whole grain pasta, legumes, and salmon!
 So skip the salad (or add these calorie-rich foods to it!) – and yes, that is a dietitian-approved statement.